confluentinc/ksql/docs/syntax-reference.rst

 from the left table that was used in the join criteria.
 This column will be registered as the key of the resulting table if included in the selected columns.

+For joins, the columns used in the join criteria must be the keys of the tables being joined.

 The WITH clause supports the following properties: